How to get started investing online

 Investing is full of jargon.
-You'll need to know basic words just to get started.
-Get up to speed with websites like Investopedia and InvestorWords to make sure you have a good grasp of the language of online investing.
+You’ll need to know basic words just to get started.
+Get up to speed with websites such as Investopedia and InvestorWords (to make sure you have a good grasp of the language of online investing.

 Practice with fake money first.